Vehicle Impoundment Registry (VIR)

 Justice: Judicial Justice of the Peace who has the authority to conduct trials and sentencing hearings, make protection orders and issue search warrants in Manitoba

-Over .08: Having a blood alcohol content greater than .08
+Equal to or over .08: Having a blood alcohol content equal to or greater than .08

 Over .16: Having a blood alcohol content greater than .16